-The regime has been placing a lot of effort into modernizing their conventional forces as well as their nuclear program.
+The regime has been placing a lot of effort into modernizing its conventional forces as well as its nuclear program.
 Today's KPAF HQ is a much different place than it was in 2006, with most of the changes happening under Kim Jong Un.

 Despite having a dated air fleet, Pyongyang is creating indigenous air defense systems, they are working on ways to avoid sanctions on fuel, and they are trying to computerize as much as possible.
 This means that a modern headquarters is needed to oversee an adequate defense structure while also maintaining their abilities to carry out offensive war plans should they determine the time has come.